Hitting

 1986: Banning Corporal Punishment in Public Schools

-In 1986, California took a pivotal step by banning corporal punishment in public schools.
+California took a pivotal step in 1986 by banning corporal punishment in public schools.
 The legislation was championed by activist Jordan Riak, who worked with Assemblyman Sam Farr to draft and promote the bill.
 With its passage, California became the ninth state to prohibit physical discipline in public education.
-This landmark decision recognized that hitting children—even in the name of discipline—undermines both learning and emotional development.
+This landmark decision recognized that hitting children, even in the name of discipline, undermines both learning and emotional development.

 Source: Wikipedia Joran Riak2007: Proposed Ban on Spanking Young Children